 To set up the temperature-control system, stack the asymmetric thermocell between two thermoelectric modules [1].
 Place thermocouples on the top and bottom sides of the cell [2].
 Apply thermal paste to all the interfaces, to ensure good thermal contact [3].
 Videographer: Author has indicated this is one of the most difficult steps and one of the most important steps for viewers to see.

+Talent applies thermal paste to interfaces. {Shot numbers were changed.}

 Talent stacks the aTEC between two thermoelectric modules.

 Talent places thermocouples on top and bottom sides of the aTEC.

-Talent applies thermal paste to interfaces.

 Use a potentiostat to perform electrochemical tests of the asymmetric thermocell [1].
 Conduct the thermal charging in open circuit mode [2].
 Carry out the electrical discharging process in closed mode at a constant current [3].
 Videographer: Author has indicated this is one of the most important steps for viewers to see.

 Talent attaches potentiostat to aTEC.

 Talent shows apparatus in open circuit mode.
+Lab Media.

 Talent shows apparatus in closed, constant current mode.
+Lab Media {Shot 6.2.2 and 6.2.3 are changed to Lab media 6.2.2+6.2.3.}

 Section – Results